 This is also included in the .PDF pattern file.

-You will need the following pieces cut from felt fabric.
+You will need the following pieces cut from felt fabric (fleece also works great, though will have a bit more stretch).

 - 1 – head A (outer color)